Download the complete Tennis Activity Guides to stay updated on all the great activities happening in Norton Pines Tennis!

 Now that your child has the basics of tennis down, he/she is ready for the Red Stars class.
 Using simple tactics and technical instruction, the Tennis Pro will teach your child how to build a rally and keep it going.
 This class uses RED balls and plays on a small 36′ court.
 Advancement to the next level will be determined by the tennis pro.

 Players who move up to the Orange Stars class will transition to the larger 60′ court and will play with low-compression ORANGE tennis balls.
 In this class players learn how to use the whole court, including coming to the net to defend and attack.

 Playing with a green dot ball that is 25% slower than the traditional yellow tennis ball, players will continue to develop technical skills (including serving) while learning tactics and correct decision making based on their position on the court.
 The Green Stars class will emphasize court coverage, decision making, and tactics.
 This class will help players transition more easily to the faster yellow ball and the larger court.

-High School Drills promotes stroke development and both singles and doubles tactics.
-Players in this class should have limited competitive USTA tournament experience, be on a West Michigan high school varsity team, and want to increase their level of play.
+JV Drills promotes stroke development and both singles and doubles tactics.
+Players in this class should have limited competitive USTA tournament experience, be on a West Michigan high school JV team, and want to increase their level of play.
 The Tennis Pro will provide on-court instruction and strategic patterns.

-Our highest level of junior tennis, Elite focuses on the ability to apply and execute tactics and strategies.
+Our highest level of junior tennis, Varsity Drills focuses on the ability to apply and execute tactics and strategies.
 Advanced instruction for both singles and doubles is covered.
-All players at the Elite level must have a USTA district ranking and/or be playing at a high level on a West Michigan high school varsity team.
+All players at the Varsity Drills level must have a USTA district ranking and/or be playing at a high level on a West Michigan high school varsity team.
 Players must also have sound stroke production.
-Acceptance into the Elite class is determined by the Tennis Pro.
+Acceptance into the Varsity Drills class is determined by the Tennis Pro.

 Meet Our Tennis Professionals